-East Capital Real Estate works to reduce carbon emissions from the buildings and aims towards net zero emission target in 2050 or sooner.
+East Capital Real Estate works to reduce its greenhouse gas emissions from the buildings and aims towards net zero emission target in 2050 or sooner.
 We measure our greenhouse gas emissions annually within the GRESB reporting framework, where calculations are done in line with the Greenhouse Gas Protocol recommendations.
-The areas that we have so far addressed to contribute most to climate mitigation are energy efficiency and renewable energy use.
+Our operational carbon emissions can be reduced via energy efficiency measures as described in section 4.1 and by applying renewable energy throughout our portfolio as described in section 4.2.
 We are taking actions to improve the energy management throughout our property portfolio and engage with tenants and suppliers on this topic.